OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 You can **Run** a **Snapshot** as many times as you want to.

-## Environments Selection
+## Environments

-We don't believe that channels or lifecycles (progression) make sense for runbooks.
-Runbooks can be run on any environments you have access to.
-The interface has been designed to let you run a runbook quickly, so there's a single `Run...` screen where you choose environments and specify any `Advanced` options, and then you run it.
+Runbooks can be executed against any environment for which the user has an appropriately scoped `RunbookRun` permission.

+Lifecycles do not apply to runbooks (only deployments).

 ## Permissions and Roles